lindaluisa/git-it-done/README.md

 # Monomeal

 An application built with **Angular 7** helping you track your energy levels depending on the food you eat.
-Fill yourself up on ONE thing and check your physical and mental state
+Fill yourself up on ONE thing and check your physical and mental state. :watermelon: :strawberry: :apple:

 In the words of Hippokrates:
-> Let food be thy medicine and medicine be thy food." :watermelon: :strawberry: :apple:
+> "Let food be thy medicine and medicine be thy food."

 Code base: